gumaerc-testorg/2.003-spring-2005/content/pages/study-materials/linear_control.md

 Now that the system has been linearized, a controller can be applied to it.
 Various methods can be applied to show that a simple proportional gain controler is insufficient for this system and would not do better than to place both poles on the imaginary axis.
 Adding a zero to the system through the application of a proportional-differential controller can be shown by the same methods to pull the poles into the left-half plane.

 The block diagram below represents the whole system.
-C1 represents the constant for converting between position and voltage in the position sensor and in the input.
+C{{< sub "1" >}} represents the constant for converting between position and voltage in the position sensor and in the input.
 The other three blocks, from left to right, are the controller, the current supply and the plant.

 ![](/courses/mechanical-engineering/2-003-modeling-dynamics-and-control-i-spring-2005/study-materials/block_full.jpg)

 Fig. L3.

 For the purposes of examining the behavior of the controlled system, it is useful to consolidate the block diagram before analyzing it.
 The dynamics of available current controls are sufficiently faster than those of the plant that the block can be treated as a constant multiplier and incorporated into the controller gain.
-C1 and k2 can be similarly incorporated.
+C{{< sub "1" >}} and k{{< sub "2" >}} can be similarly incorporated.
 The resulting block diagram, with G representing the combination of the constant multipliers, is:

 ![](/courses/mechanical-engineering/2-003-modeling-dynamics-and-control-i-spring-2005/study-materials/block_simple.jpg)